 If the child learns the first units in elementary school, difficulties in dealing with them are a first possible indication.
 Since a child with dyscalculia often does not realize numbers as quantities but only sees them as symbols, it is also difficult for him or her to visualize what the difference is between a meter and a centimeter, for example.

 This brings us to the topic of visual-spatial thinking, with which children with dyscalculia often also have problems.
 They then often also find it difficult to remember arrangements in a table.
 The further mathematics lessons progress, the faster learners with dyscalculia get confused.
 They confuse arithmetic operations and use their fingers or tally sheets as often as possible.

 Dyscalculia not only causes problems in class, but also in everyday life.
 Your child may then find it difficult to read the clock.
-Digital clocks also cause him to ponder, because he first has to stop for a moment and think about what the numbers mean in this context.
-Dealing with money also becomes a challenge.
+Digital clocks also bring it into the Broodingbecause it first has to pause for a moment and consider what the numbers mean in this context.
+Similarly, dealing with money becomes a challenge.